How we offset ourselves

 We worked with Ecofye ↗, an independent climate action advisory.
 They undertook a circular assessment of our business operations – everything from our roasting, production, and shipping practices to office practices like daily vegan meals, team commutes, and business travel.

 We then asked Climate Partner ↗, to assess our carbon footprint and recommend programs we could support which would offset that footprint with the biggest impact.
 We have been able to gather enough reliable data to offset our emissions retrospectively from July 2018.
-The total we produced and needed to offset was 1,588.90 tCO2e - which is equivalent to the carbon footprint of flying from London to New York some 1,200 times.
+So far, up until the end of the 2021 financial year we've offset 4,445 tC02e - which is equivalent to the carbon footprint of flying from London to New York some 1,709 times.

 The emissions are split in two categories: products ↗ and corporate emissions ↗.
 Corporate emissions represent the team’s emissions, such as our collective commutes to the office, the vegan meals we cook daily, utilities, paper, flights, trains, and other modes of transport we take.
 It really is as extensive as it sounds!